Joe Sutton

 Joe Sutton is an American playwright.
 He teaches playwrighting at Dartmouth College.
-He is the son of actor Frank Sutton.
+He is the son of actor Frank Sutton, most famous for playing Sgt.
+Carter on Gomer Pyle – USMC.

 His play Voir Dire opened in 1995 at the Seattle Repertory Theatre.
 The play received attention after the O. J. Simpson murder case and the sequestered jury deliberating a case with strong racial overtones and divisive social implications.
 His play Complicit, was directed by Kevin Spacey and premiered at The Old Vic in London on January 3, 2009.